rstudio/rstudio/src/gwt/tools/i18n-helpers/README.md

 # Tools

+The following tools are included to help with i18n development:

 ## create_dev_locale.sh

 Useful for debugging i18n and visually confirming what is/is not i18n-enabled by creating `*_dev.properties` files from existing `*_en.properties` files.
 The script copies the English properties files and prefixes their texts with `@`.

 Run this script from `/src/gwt/src` with syntax `./create_dev_locale.sh`

-The following tools are included to help with i18n development:

-* TODO: Comment about "dev" locale.
-Anything else for workflow?

-# Tools

-## create_dev_locale.sh

-Useful for debugging i18n and visually confirming what is/is not i18n-enabled.
-Creates a `_dev.properties` locale by copying all `*_en.properties` files and prepending their texts with `@`.
-Using the dev locale makes it easy to visually spot what is/is not enabled for i18n when using RStudio

-Run this script from `/src/gwt/src`

-## commands.cmd.xml
+## commands_xml_to_i18n.py

 ### Summary

 Auto-generates java interfaces and properties files for all commands and menus defined with `Commands.cmd.xml` using the English text in that file.
+This script must be run whenever `Commands.cmd.xml` is edited, and is automatically executed whenever chages to this file are detected and the `build`, `desktop`, or `devmode` ant targets are triggered.

-This script must be run whenever `Commands.cmd.xml` is edited.
-Usage below shows creation of English and "dev" locales, as discussed above for `create_dev_locale.sh`
+Usage below shows how to trigger the scripts manually (instead of via ant buildfile targets) for the creation of English and "dev" locales, as discussed above for `create_dev_locale.sh`

 TODO: Mention shortcuts